javicent/Rocket-Patrol-Mods/README.md

 Perhaps extra points for other mods?
 - Custom Font
-- Menu Music that stops when you enter play scene
+- Menu Music that transitions to gameplay music when you enter play scene
-- Randomized Menu Music
+- Randomized Menu/Play Music